 Denizens of the Astral Plane

 Planar travelers and refugees from other planes wander the expanses of the Astral Plane.
-The most prominent denizens of the Astral Plane are the githyanki, an outcast race of reavers that sail sleek astral ships, slaughter astral travelers, and raid planes touched by the Astral.
+The most prominent denizens of the Astral Plane are the githyanki, an outcast group of reavers that sail sleek astral ships, slaughter astral travelers, and raid planes touched by the Astral.
 Their city, Tu’narath, floats through the Astral Plane on a chunk of rock that is actually the body of a dead god.

 Celestials, fiends, and mortal explorers often scour the Astral Plane for color pools leading to desired destinations.
 Travelers who linger for too long in the Astral might have an encounter with one or more wandering angels, demons, devils, night hags, yugoloths, or other planar travelers.